 - Churchill Cares Coordinator: The Churchill Cares Coordinator serves as a liaison between CRS and school families in crisis by offering temporary support with meals, grocery runs, transportation, after-school care, etc., during the time of crisis.
 Responsibilities include working with CRS counselors and administrators to identify families in crisis, working with identified families to determine needs and solutions, and organizing volunteers to meet those needs.

-- Fairfax County Council of PTAs (FCCPTA) Liaison: The FCCPTA Liaison will attend meetings of the FCCPTA as a representative of the CRS PTA, report to the membership on any important issues being discussed by the FCCPTA, bring issues that affect the CRS community to the FCCPTA, and coordinate with the Advocacy Committee on issues requiring action.
+- Fairfax County Council of PTAs (FCCPTA) Liaison: The FCCPTA Liaison will attend meetings of the FCCPTA as a representative of the CRS PTA, report to the membership on any critical issues being discussed by the FCCPTA, bring issues that affect the CRS community to the FCCPTA, and coordinate with the Advocacy Committee on matters requiring action.

 - McLean Citizens Association (MCA) Liaison: The MCA Liaison is the CRS representative on the MCA Education and Youth Committee.
-Responsibilities include attending MCA E&Y meetings, reporting to the PTA membership on any important issues being discussed by the MCA, bringing issues that affect the CRS community to the MCA, and coordinating with the Advocacy Committee on issues requiring action.
+Responsibilities include attending MCA E&Y meetings, reporting to the PTA membership on any critical issues being discussed by the MCA, bringing issues that affect the CRS community to the MCA, and coordinating with the Advocacy Committee on matters requiring action.

-- Multicultural Reading Program Coordinator: Oversee the Multicultural Reading Program, which brings multilingual reading to classrooms.
+- Multicultural Reading Program Coordinator: The Coordinator oversees the Multicultural Reading Program, bringing multilingual reading to classrooms.
 Responsibilities include planning the lesson schedule, coordinating volunteers, and providing lesson materials as needed.

-- Safe Community Coalition (SCC) Liaison: The SCC Liaison keeps abreast of the SCC activities and reports to the PTA as needed.
+- Safe Community Coalition (SCC) Liaison: The SCC Liaison keeps abreast of the SCC activities and reports to the PTA as needed and shares relevant events.

-- Special Education Liaison: The Liaison will attend meetings of the Fairfax County Special Education PTA, report to the membership on any important issues being discussed by SEPTA, bring issues that affect the CRS community to SEPTA, and coordinate with the Advocacy Committee on issues requiring action.
+- Special Education Liaison: The Liaison will attend meetings of the Fairfax County Special Education PTA, report to the membership on any crucial issues being discussed by SEPTA, bring issues that affect the CRS community to SEPTA, and coordinate with the Advocacy Committee on matters requiring action.

 - Appropriations: The members of the Appropriations Committee are responsible for reviewing all funding proposals submitted by parents and staff.
 These proposals benefit our CRS community and are funded through dollars raised by the CRS PTA each year and allocated for Appropriations by our membership.